67L1/DaP-ICoT/README.md

 # DaP-ICoT: Let's Think with Images Efficiently!
-### Official PyTorch Implementation for "An Interleaved-Modal Chain-of-Thought Reasoning Framework with Dynamic and Precise Visual Thoughts"
+### Official PyTorch Implementation for "Let's Think with Images Efficiently!
+An Interleaved-Modal Chain-of-Thought Reasoning Framework with Dynamic and Precise Visual Thoughts"

 ---